The Logs page displays logs generated by Robots in all folders that you have access to.

-- all logs generated by an indicated Robot, from the Robots page;
+- in Classic folders, all logs generated by an indicated Robot, from the Robots page;

 - all logs generated by a Robot within an indicated job, from the Jobs page.